Date of Award

 I conclude that energy efficiency can provide significant benefits for reducing energy expenditures, CO2e and other pollutants, and renewables investment costs under policy mandates, even after accounting for the rebound effect.
 While the CO2e rebound effect is currently modest in the U.S., there are some exceptions that may be relevant for energy efficiency policy assessments.
 In addition, more data collection and measurements of direct rebound effects are needed, especially in developing countries where the demand for energy services has not fully been met.

 Thomas, Brinda Ann, "Energy Efficiency and Rebound Effects in the United States: Implications for Renewables Investment and Emissions Abatement" (2012).
 Dissertations.
-Paper 139.
+139.